 Prestigious Poets of The Dead Mule

-What with the controversial appointment of the hapless V. Macon to the post of poet laureate and her subsequent resignation from said post, let the Mule ring out with some damn fine poetry from southern poet laureates who graced the Mule’s poetry page.
+What with the controversial appointment of the hapless V. Macon to the post of poet laureate in NC and her subsequent resignation from said post, let the Mule ring out with some damn fine poetry from southern poet laureates who graced the Mule’s poetry page.

 And a salute to Helen Losse, who brought those poets to us.

 Introductions all around, let us start first with:

 “…He was installed as the seventh North Carolina Poet Laureate on September 20, 2012, at a ceremony in Raleigh, North Carolina.
 During his two-year term, he will be an “Ambassador of N.C.
 Literature” and will remain free to create his own long-term projects.
 The position requires the laureate to participate in various literary activities across the state, working with “with schools, community groups, and the press.”
 We see the two extraordinary poems here in the Dead Mule as an extension of his poetic mandate.”

 Every year, in April, the Dead Mule publishes the poet laureate of a Southern state as the centerpiece of its Poetry Issue.
 Helen Losse established this tradition early in her career as Poetry Editor here a the Mule.
 In past years, we have featured such esteemed poets as: Kathryn Stripling Byer, Carolyn Kreiter-Foronda, Marjory Wentworth, Claudia Emerson, Sue Brannon Walker, and Cathy Smith Bowers.

 This year we are fortunate to have two unique and wonderful poems from Joseph Bathanti, the Poet Laureate of North Carolina 2012-2014.
 He was appointed by Gov. Bev Purdue.

 From the April 2012 issue of the Dead Mule: